yasuin/LetsTalkBell/README.md

 # Let's Talk Bell
 ## Twitter Bot

+Update: No longer in development

 A simple bot to retweet one of a list of hashtags using Twitter's Stream API.
-Requires a Twitter Developer account with OAuth.
+Requires a Twitter [developer account](https://dev.twitter.com) with OAuth.

+To make a twitter app, please go [here](https://apps.twitter.com).